 Students will be evaluated on the accuracy and completeness of their knowledge, understanding, and application of appropriate codes, policies, and procedures through objective and subjective examinations/quizzes, projects, homework assignments, exercises and/or presentations.
-Students must complete with passing scores a STC approved written test to receive STC certification from the course.
+Students must complete with passing scores STC approved written tests and behavioral skills tests to receive STC certification from the course.